Add, remove & assign phone numbers on demand

 For on-the-go teams to share messages, calls, and contacts

 A full directory of all our included features

 As your business grows, you will need more than the traditional business phone number.
 You will need to handle multiple calls at the same time and allow internal calls between employees.
 That’s when it’s time to look for multiple phone lines for small businesses through a multi-line system.

 The conventional phone lines connect two people on either end.
 This is the standard residential phone system where each house has a single line.
 But this won’t serve the purposes of a growing business.
 Enter multi-line systems.
 These allow several people to use phones at the same time.

 A multi-line system is managed through a switchboard that will guide callers to the right phone.
-They can be either 2 line systems or 4 line systems and can be used for both external and internal calls.
+They can be either two-line systems or four-line systems and can be used for both external and internal calls.